ying-teaching/python-book/Ch01-introduction-programming/introduction.md

 It understands instructions written in machine language, also called machine code.
 Each brand of CPU has its own instruction set.

-To carry out meaningful calculation, CPU must perform many machine-levle (low-level) operations in 0s and 1s (binary code).
+To carry out meaningful calculation, CPU must perform many machine-level (low-level) operations in 0s and 1s (binary code).

 ### Program Execution